ihsan606/midterm-gigih-tokopedia-play-clone-api/README.md

 git clone https://github.com/ihsan606/midterm-gigih-tokopedia-play-clone-api.git
 cd midterm-gigih-tokopedia-play-clone-api
 ```
+2. Create a new file .env and copy the content from .env.example.
+This file will contain environment-specific configurations for the project.
+Make sure to update any necessary values in the .env file to match your setup.

-2. Ensure that your local Docker is active.
+3. Ensure that your local Docker is active.

-3. Run the MongoDB container:
+4. Run the MongoDB container:
    The MongoDB container will run on localhost:27017.
 To avoid port conflicts, make sure you have turned off the MongoDB service on your local computer.
 ```bash
 make dc-up-mongodb